 The site at 7-15 Horne Street, Elsternwick, is located approximately 10km south-east of the Melbourne CBD, just east of the Nepean Highway.
 The site is situated with a lane to one side and the rear of the property, and abuts a single story commercial property.
 The site is within walking distance to numerous amenities along Glen Huntley Road, including Elsternwick Village and Elsternwick Railway Station, and is within close proximity to Elsternwick Park and Elwood Beach.
-The site is comprised of three properties and is currently occupied by single-storey warehouse and double-storey commercial buildings, which will be demolished to allow for the construction.
-The proposed development consists of an 8-storey mixed-use building incorporating apartments and retail and commercial office.
+The site is comprised of three properties and is currently occupied by a single-storey warehouse and double-storey commercial buildings, which will be demolished to allow for the construction.
+The proposed development consists of an 9-storey mixed-use building incorporating apartments and ground floor retail/commercial spaces.